 How to turn Tools into Coaching Conversations

 Once the information is in my client’s hands, now it is theirs to do with what they want.
-There are many things in their reports, interviews and assessments that may not be the most important things for them to focus on at this time.
+There will likely be items in their reports, interviews and assessments that are not the most important for them to focus on at this time.
 It’s up to the client to determine what they are committed to developing based on what they know about themselves, and the expectations of management (if these expectations don’t align, then that becomes part of our coaching as to what to do about that).

-My hope is that coaches are more explicit in making the distinction of when they are consulting and when they are coaching so their clients are more informed, and know what the Coach is modeling to them so they in turn know the true power of using coaching skills with their team members.
+My hope is that coaches are more explicit in making the distinction of when they are consulting and when they are coaching, so their clients are more informed, and know what the Coach is modeling to them.
+So in turn, the client knows the true power of using coaching skills for themselves, and with their team members.

 The Mentor Coaching Group Program is an ICF approved individual / group program for 30 ICF Core Competency CCEs if you complete all program components, including 10 hours of mentor coaching.